Ute Rental in Canberra

 Do you need to hire a ute in Canberra?
 At Car Next Door, we have hundreds of utes belonging to real people.
 Whatever you need a ute for - Car Next Door has something for you.
-Car Next Door utes are up to 50% lower in cost than a traditional hire ute company.
-In fact, the average price per hour for a rental ute in Canberra is only $11.36 (plus fuel) with Car Next Door.
+It's usually 50% cheaper to hire a ute from Car Next Door than a traditional ute rental company.
+In fact, the average price per hour for a rental ute in Canberra is only $10.00 (plus fuel) with Car Next Door.
 It’s free to become a member, and because the keys are at the car, you can skip the rental counter!

 Dual cab utes